International Education in Seoul

 You can expect all the usual bells and whistles besides all-weather pitches, however.
 The admittedly high price you’ll pay for your child to attend an international school in Seoul will include freshly prepared hot meals every day.
 In some cases, you can even avail of private bus transport to and from surrounding districts of the city for your child.

 Native English speaking teachers are standard, as are much smaller than average class sizes.
 Even the international schools with the largest student population will have less than 20 students per class.

 At the opposite end of the scale, the smallest international schools will still have small classes and a very diverse student body.
 You’ll find students from 10-20 different nations at the very least.
 In larger schools, the number of nationalities will be double that or more.

 It’s not uncommon for international schools in Seoul to operate with a Christian ethos.
 This may include mandatory uniforms and somewhat strict codes of conduct.
 If that’s not your cup of tea, however, don’t fret.
 There’s a wide choice of schools in Seoul and you’ll surely find the perfect fit for you and your child.

-Below, we have compiled our top 10 international schools in Seoul.
-However, there are another 10 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Seoul according to our users.
+However, there are another 18 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Seoul based on your requirements.